dc-js/dc.js/docs/dc-v4-upgrade-guide.md

     - `dc.round.round` --> `Math.round`
     - `dc.round.ceil` --> `Math.ceil`

-- The previous way of instantiating a chart is still supported.
+- The previous functions for instantiating charts are still supported.
   However, it is recommended to use the `new` operator instead.
 For example:

     - `dc.pieChart(parent, chartGroup)` --> `new dc.PieChart(parent, chartGroup)`